nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### `find` - Locate a patient

 Finds patients whose names contain any of the given keywords.
 You can also include flags to search based on the patient's attributes.
+If no flags are given, the search string given will be assumed to be searching the patient's name.
+Multiple flags can be used concurrently!

 ##### Syntax